RWeick/REF1329-N64-Gameshark-Clone/README.md

 This is my first foray into Verilog, and I welcome any comments or suggestions about how I could have done it better.

+Huge shoutout to @Parasyte for his ceaseless guidance, mentorship, and encouragement, as well as for originally documenting the hardware registers of the N64 Gameshark.
+This would not exist without him.

+Huge shoutout to the #N64Brew community, who have provided countless resources and documentation that enabled me to complete this project.

 PCB Thickness: 1.2 mm

 ![image](https://github.com/Modman/REF1329-N64-Gameshark-Clone/blob/main/Front.png)